 In some of our meetings, participants are invited to take part in a peer review activity.
 To receive feedback on a sample of your writing from the presenters as well as fellow participants, please email a short draft (no more than 2 pages) to the organiser in advance of the workshop.
 We encourage everyone to take part, even if you do not want feedback on your own writing.

 Evidence of critical thinking is a key requirement of writing at doctorate level.
-This meeting will explore what we mean by criticality in the context of doctoral research and provide some practical strategies to approach reading for your thesis and develop a critical response to the work of others.
+This meeting explored what we mean by criticality in the context of doctoral research and provided some practical strategies to approach reading for your thesis and develop a critical response to the work of others.

 Are you new to creating research posters?
 This session will explain the structure of a research poster and will discuss some strategies you can use to design your poster effectively.